diu100kar/ece/README.md

 # ece
+A simple yet efficient tool for managing all the links, data and notifications.

 ## The Need of this Project
 In this period of COVID-19 Pandemic, establishments have stopped their normal functioning.